 24. Children’s Museum of Atlanta

 If you are visiting with children eight and under, one of the best museums in Atlanta is the Children’s Museum of Atlanta.
-Pint-sized guests will enjoy collecting eggs from the chicken coop, delivering goods to the grocery store, stocking shelves, and filling up their carts.
+Located in Downtown Atlanta, adjacent to Centennial Olympic Park, pint-sized visitors will enjoy collecting eggs from the chicken coop, delivering goods to the grocery store, stocking shelves, and filling up their carts.
 They can also travel to the center of the Earth, explore the world’s surface, and launch rockets in this out-of-the-world, please-touch museum designed to educate and inspire.